trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 OnlyKey works just like any other U2F token.
 Follow the steps below to configure a slot to use U2F.

-{% include callout.html content="**Step 1.** Select a slot that you wish to use with U2F mode by selecting the radio button and then selecting ''Submit''." type="primary" %}
+{% include callout.html content="**Step 1.** Select a slot that you wish to use with U2F mode by selecting the radio button and then selecting ''Submit''." type="default" %}

 {% include image.html file="image34.png" max-width="90" %}

 {% include callout.html content="**Step 2.** Go to the website that you wish to register a new security token and when you select to register a token you will notice the OnlyKey light flashing (Blue for OnlyKey Color) on and off.
-Press the button corresponding to the slot you set to U2F in step 1 to register token." type="primary" %}
+Press the button corresponding to the slot you set to U2F in step 1 to register token." type="default" %}

 {% include callout.html content="**Step 3.** Once registered, your token can be used to authenticate by pressing the button.
-You can also add username and password to this slot to have a one touch login." type="primary" %}
+You can also add username and password to this slot to have a one touch login." type="default" %}

 Learn more about OnlyKey's implementation of U2F [here.](#universal-2nd-factor-authentication-u2f)